sphela/vuejs_proj/README.md

 ./scripts/set-dev-pb-path /Users/username/path/to/sphela/root/
 ```

-### In production reate a persistent disk for postgres on GCE
+### In production create a persistent disk for postgres on GCE

 There needs to be a persistent disk in GCE as well.